davidpdrsn/dotfiles/readme.md

 - `extract` which will extract any tar ball/zip file/whatever archive.
 - `server` for firing up a quick HTTP server.
 - A bunch of useful git functions I've stolen from various people.
+- `git-aliases-to-shell-aliases` which translates your git aliases into shell aliases.

 ### Vim